daryllreillo/yelpcamp-web-project/README.md

 This web app was deployed using:

 - Heroku app container for Node.js
-- Mongo Atlas cloud database
+- MongoDB Atlas cloud database
 - Github for open version control
 - Cloudinary API for stock images
 - Mapbox for geocoding and map-view
 - Express js for web back-end
-- EJS for web front-end
+- EJS for web front-end UI
 - various Node.js apps for Authentication, Security, Session and Cookies control

-I will be using React.js for the project UI soon!
+I will be using React.js for the project front-end UI soon!